DaAnda97/meets/docs/Test Plan.md

 ## 1. Introduction
 ### 1.1	Purpose
 The purpose of the Iteration Test Plan is to gather all of the information necessary to plan and control the test effort for a given iteration.
 It describes the approach to testing the software, and is the top-level plan generated and used by managers to direct the test effort.
-This Test Plan for the BestPlaces - Project supports the following objectives:
+This Test Plan for the Meets Project - This project supports the following objectives:
 * Decrease and minimise the number of mistakes and bugs
 * Provide the users a comfortable and flawless use
 * Automated backend and frontend testing

 ### 1.2	Scope
-*Integration Testing*
-* Dredd will use the sample data provided in API Blueprint to test against the real API
-* UI-Testing with Cucumber supported by the feature-files
-* TeamCity for automated testing while deploying

-*Unit tests*
-* Unit Tests in the backend with Django
-* Unit Tests in the frontend with JUnit
+This document describes how the application is tested by using JUnit.
+JUnit is a Framework for testing Java-based applications, in this case a Vaadin Application.

 ### 1.3	Intended Audience
 * Students